A debate on whether or not the UK should ban the importation of hunting trophies

 Date: Thursday, November 24, 2022

-Don't forget to register for our first debate in our Wildlife Economy Debate Series.
-Each debate will focus on one of the 'Big 5' wildlife economy activities, with the first one focusing on the wildlife economy activity of hunting.
+Each debate will focus on one of the 'Big 5' wildlife economy activities.
+The first one focused on the wildlife economy activity of hunting.

-The debate will be on whether or not the UK should ban the importation of hunting trophies.
+The debate was on whether or not the UK should ban the importation of hunting trophies.

 Our moderator for the first debate is Dr. Holly Dublin: